In-patient luxury rehab center in Thailand

 1. Genetics

-At the same time, a paper from the journal Science confirmed the association between genetic variants that are associated with the development of several mental health disorders, including schizophrenia, major depression, bipolar disorder, and autism spectrum disorder (ASD).
+At the same time, a paper by Daniel H. Geschwind and Jonathan Flint published in the September 2015 issue of the journal Science confirmed the association between genetic variants that are linked to the development of several mental health disorders, including schizophrenia, major depression, bipolar disorder, and autism spectrum disorder (ASD).

-At this point, it’s unclear why some people have gene variations that make them more prone to developing mental health problems, such as schizophreniform disorder.
-However, it’s unlikely that genetics or heredity is the only cause of the schizophreniform disorder.
-More precisely, a combination of genetics and other factors could be the main culprit.
+At this point, it’s unclear why certain people have gene variations that make them more prone to developing mental health problems, such as schizophreniform disorder.
+However, it’s unlikely that genetics or heredity is the sole cause of schizophreniform disorder.
+More precisely, a combination of genetics and other factors is possibly the main culprit.

 2. Brain structure and function